BourgeoisThibault/dm-online-banking/README.md

     mvn clean package

 ## <i class="icon-cog"></i> Launch application
-PLace in the folder "dm-online-banking" and then in folder "module-clientmanagement-services".
+PLace in the folder "dm-online-banking" and then in folder "clientmanagementservices".
 Execute commande.

-    java target/client-management-services.jar
+    mvn spring-boot:run

 ----------